1. In what fora are insurance disputes litigated?

 - terrorism, strikes and civil commotions.

-Also, Turk Re, a reinsurance company newly established on 6 September 2019, with the Ministry of Treasury and Finance as its sole shareholder, shall undertake the task of managing the pool of natural disaster risks.
+Also, Turk Re, a reinsurance company newly established on 6 September 2019, with the Ministry of Treasury and Finance as its sole shareholder, has undertaken the task of managing the pool of natural disaster risks.

 Other than this, it is worth mentioning that in September 2019, one of the insurance companies has introduced the first ever climate insurance in Turkey.

 There is no standard D&O insurance coverage, as this type of insurance is not specifically regulated under Turkish law and the General Conditions of Professional Liability Insurance do not shed adequate light on the matter.
-The TCC, however, does stipulate under article 361 that D&O liability insurance for an insurable interest exceeding 25 per cent of the capital shall be taken into account when assessing the joint-stock company’s compliance with the corporate governance requirements.
+The Turkish Commercial Code (TCC, however, does stipulate under article 361 that D&O liability insurance for an insurable interest exceeding 25 per cent of the capital shall be taken into account when assessing the joint-stock company’s compliance with the corporate governance requirements.

 In practice, the scope of the D&O insurance policy, as delineated in article 553 of the TCC, covers third-party claims against the insured that are caused by faults or improper performance of his or her professional services.
 Third parties would typically mean the shareholders of the company, regulatory authorities, creditors, competitors and employees.